"Everyone's a bit bendy. It's not connected to your other symptoms.", what you've probably been told

 Is hEDS rare?

 No. Hypermobile EDS and HSD together are relatively common.
-The NICE CKS describes the assessment pathway any GP can follow.
+The NHS Clinical Knowledge Summary on joint hypermobility describes an assessment pathway any GP can follow, and the 2017 international hEDS criteria are the standard diagnostic reference.

 What's usually said in the room